 the spoils of war

 As with much of Germany’s manufacturing towns and cities, Rastatt was also a victim of the Allied aerial bombing operations.
-At the end of World War II, the Rastatt region, and thus what was left of Dianawerke, fell under French administration.
+At the end of World War II, the Rastatt region, and thus what was left of Dianawerke, fell under the French administration.
 In 1945 a team was sent to assess what remained of the Dianawerke factory and its assets.
 On that team was Colonel Millard, a family member of the Millard brothers who owned the Milbro company in the UK.
 Milbro were large importers of Diana airguns before the war.
 So it doesn’t come as a surprise that following the assessment, Milbro acquired the airgun manufacturing machinery, components, design drawings and the Diana trademark at a considerably low price from the French administration.

 Despite the ravages of war, this was not to be the end of Dianawerke.
 The Mayer family still owned what was left and began to rebuild the business.
 German businesses were forbidden to manufacture weapons and that included airguns following the war.
 Instead, according to a former employee of Dianawerke, the company manufactured a variety of domestic items such as letter and pencil cases, metal sole protectors for shoes, horseshoe nails and a rudimentary potato holder.
-They also produced high quality specialist furniture for typesetters called a “setzregale”.
-Clearly the Mayer’s were doing all they could to rebuild the business within the restrictions laid out by the allied occupation of Germany.
+They also produced high-quality specialist furniture for typesetters called a “setzregale”.
+Clearly, the Mayer’s were doing all they could to rebuild the business within the restrictions laid out by the allied occupation of Germany.

-In 1951 the restrictions on airgun production was lifted.
+In 1951 the restrictions on airgun production were lifted.
 Free of its shackles, Dianawerke was quick to restart their line of airguns and filed a patent on November 30th 1951 with Ludwig Mayer named as the inventor.
-Dianawerke immediately restarted manufacture of the LG15 air rifle but also developed a new model, the Diana Model 50.
+Dianawerke immediately restarted the manufacture of the LG15 air rifle but also developed a new model, the Diana Model 50.
 Air pistols did not return to production until 1955 when the pop-out Diana No. 2 with wood grips was reintroduced.
 Dianawerke were as inventive as they were prior to the war if not more so.
-They were producing new patents on an almost yearly basis throughout the 50’s and 60’s with Kurt Giss as the named inventor.
+They were producing new patents on an almost yearly basis throughout the ’50s and ’60s with Kurt Giss as the named inventor.
 In fact, in 1969 he was responsible for nine patents in all.
 One particular invention of note from Giss was the world’s first fully bounce-free and rebound-free spring powered air pistol which incorporated a double-piston.
 This design was first seen in the LP Model 6 air pistol in 1960 and later, in air rifle form, as the model 60 in 1963.

 Dianawerke had by now almost fully re-established itself in the airgun industry.
-By the 1970’s the company had 500 employees and production of recreational and precision target airguns was operating at full steam.
+By the 1970s the company had 500 employees and production of recreational and precision target airguns was operating at full steam.
 However, the introduction of the Weapons Act of 1972 impacted sales as it regulated the sale and purchase of airguns.
 Also, Dianawerke was still not allowed to trade in British territories using the Diana name.
-Instead their products were either sold under other established brands such as Hy-Score or, where they were sold in British territories, using the brand name “Original”.
+Instead, their products were either sold under other established brands such as Hy-Score or, where they were sold in British territories, using the brand name “Original”.
 However, in 1982, Milbro ceased trading and in 1984, Dianawerke reacquired the rights to the Diana trademark.
-The company was whole once again and continues to produce high quality airguns today.
+The company was whole once again and continues to produce high-quality airguns today.